ChurroC/churro-blog/README.md

 ## Churro Standards:

-Going to have folder for each component to keep everything seperate and if a component has client and server interveaing I can keep it all in one folder
+Going to have folder for each component to keep everything seperate and if a component has client and server interveaing I can keep it all in one folder.
+This also allows for easy dynamic no ssr imports in baralleling.
-Use bun run add COMPONENT_NAME to create a new component in a folder Hooks are useComponent.hook.js
+Use bun run add COMPONENT_NAME to create a new component in a folder.
+Use --dir for having folder in places like Context.
+Hooks are useComponent.hook.js
 Going to use bun and turbopack to bleed irresponsibly